davidrazmadze/davidrazmadze/README.md

 # Hi there, my name is David Razmadze.
 Nice to meet you! 👋

-## I am an iOS and Web Developer with over three years of building apps

 ## Brief Summary
 - 💻 Currently studying to get my Masters Degree in Computer Science from UMass Lowell
 - 🎓 Graduated from UMass Lowell with a Bachelor's Degree in Computer Science (December 2020)